The Day-to-Day as a Search Manager

 Searching for Search Manager Jobs

 Search Managers can find full-time, part-time, or freelance positions at companies both large and small.
-They can work onsite or remotely but usually onsite is preferred if they are not freelance.
-There aren’t any niche job boards that focus on SEO, but Search Manager positions can sometimes be found on digital marketing job boards.
-Most Search Manager jobs are simply posted on general job boards like the ones we’ve listed here.
+They can work onsite or remotely, though onsite work is usually preferred for non-freelance roles.
+There are no niche job boards dedicated solely to SEO, but Search Manager positions can sometimes be found on digital marketing job boards.
+Most Search Manager jobs are typically posted on general job boards such as those listed below.

 You can find a Search Manager job on these sites: